 - Installing malicious android software and applications which create backdoors for hackers to access your device or network.
 The apps help to by-pass the 2-factor authentication mechanism meant to secure your system and accounts.

 - Malware installation on devices, Windows in most cases.
-Various have been noted during this COVID-19 crisis such as the infamous Emotet and Ryuk ransomware.
+Various have been noted during this COVID-19 crisis, such as the infamous Emotet and Ryuk ransomware.

-Various ongoing campaigns using COVID-19 template
+Various ongoing campaigns using the COVID-19 template

 From phishing to malware